Synergistic Graph Fusion via Encoder Embedding: Method

-The label vector is always available in the supervised setting.
-The labels of the training vertices are used in step 1 to 3 to construct the $W$ matrix, whereas the label of testing vertices are set to zero and unused throughout the embedding process.
-Both the training and testing vertices are present in the edgelists, so the final embedding $\mathbf{Z}$ captures the vertex embedding for all vertices.
+In the supervised setting, the label vector is always available.
+During steps 1 to 3 of the graph fusion embedding process, the labels of training vertices are used to construct the $W$ matrix, while the labels of testing vertices are set to zero and remain unused throughout the embedding process.
+It is important to note that both the training and testing vertices are present in the graph, and as a result, the resulting embedding $\mathbf{\tilde{Z}}$ provides representations for all vertices in the graph.
+Let $\mathbf{Y}_i$ be a random variable taking values in $1,\ldots,K$ that represents the true label for any testing vertex $i$, and let $g(\cdot)$ denotes a classifier function.
+The true classification error can be denoted as